 Showcase your expertise

-Psychology shows that clients are always comparing prices to others when they’re evaluating costs.
-Sometimes, the comparison doesn’t even make sense.
-By showcasing your value, you can give them a better baseline of comparison.
+The psychology of pricing suggests that clients compare many prices to others when they’re evaluating costs.
+Sometimes, the comparison doesn’t even make sense because the other independent lacks details.
+By showcasing your value, you can give them a baseline that exhibits your value.

 For instance, if you have a previous case study that demonstrates that you went above and beyond other similar service providers, prospective clients will understand that your pricing is associated with substantive value.